-We love finding a great coffee shop on the road, and if you’re in need of a good coffee then Bound to Earth is the place for you!
-Run by awesome local chick, Khobi, Bound to Earth is all about local produce and sustainability.
+We love finding a great coffee shop on the road, and if you’re in need of a good coffee then Bound to Earth is the place for you.
+Run by an awesome local chick, Khobi, Bound to Earth is all about local produce and sustainability.
 If you’re there first thing in the morning you might have to queue with all the tradies (a sure sign of good coffee!) as they grab a toastie and a Cappucino before work.
-Khobi makes legendary toasties, with the rest of the menu seasonal and equally awesome.
-Everything from milk and bread to eggs and vegetables are all sourced locally by Khobi so if you care where your food comes from, this place is for you!
-If you’re lucky enough to be at the shop when there’s a Cinnamon and Cardamon scroll left – BUY IT IMMEDIATELY!
+Everything from milk and bread to eggs and vegetables are all sourced locally by Khobi so if you care where your food comes from, this place is for you.
+If you’re lucky enough to be at the shop when there’s a cinnamon and cardamon scroll left – BUY IT IMMEDIATELY!
 They’re made fresh and local and are worth the drive to Narooma just to get your hands on one!

 Narooma Bridge Oysters – 12 Riverview Rd, Narooma

 Bound to Earth – 6 Noorooma Cres, Narooma